a-paxton/debate-in-the-wild/debate_in_the_wild-prep_summaries_targeted.md

 <img src="figure/plot-all-interactions-1.png" title="Interactions for the effects of each of the four targeted effects (attractiveness, hedging, negativity, and first-person plural pronouns) and group membership (green = 'for', red = 'against') on outcome (∆V).
 For hedging, negativity, and first-person plural pronouns, these values are calculated as the proportion of all utterances made up by each category.
 Again, ∆V is calculated as the pre- to post-debate gains in votes made by the 'for' group relative to the 'against' group.
 A positive ∆V means that the 'for' group gained more votes than the 'against' group, while a negative ∆V indicates that the 'against' group won more votes relative to the 'against' group." alt="Interactions for the effects of each of the four targeted effects (attractiveness, hedging, negativity, and first-person plural pronouns) and group membership (green = 'for', red = 'against') on outcome (∆V).
 For hedging, negativity, and first-person plural pronouns, these values are calculated as the proportion of all utterances made up by each category.
 Again, ∆V is calculated as the pre- to post-debate gains in votes made by the 'for' group relative to the 'against' group.
 A positive ∆V means that the 'for' group gained more votes than the 'against' group, while a negative ∆V indicates that the 'against' group won more votes relative to the 'against' group." style="display: block; margin: auto;" />

+**Figure**: Interactions for the effects of each of the four targeted effects (attractiveness, hedging, negativity, and first-person plural pronouns) and group membership (green = 'for', red = 'against') on outcome (∆V).
+For hedging, negativity, and first-person plural pronouns, these values are calculated as the proportion of all utterances made up by each category.
+Again, ∆V is calculated as the pre- to post-debate gains in votes made by the 'for' group relative to the 'against' group.
+A positive ∆V means that the 'for' group gained more votes than the 'against' group, while a negative ∆V indicates that the 'against' group won more votes relative to the 'against' group.

 ***